filebrowser/filebrowser/www/docs/configuration.md

 Most of the configuration can be understood through the command line interface documentation.
 To access it, you need to install File Browser and run `filebrowser --help`.
 In this page, we cover some specific, more complex, topics.

+## Flags as Environment Variables

+In some situations, it is easier to use environment variables instead of flags.
+For example, if you're using our provided Docker image, it's easier for you to use environment variables to customize the settings instead of flags.

+All flags should be available as environment variables prefixed with `FB_`.
+For example, the flag `--disable-thumbnails` is available as `FB_DISABLE_THUMBNAILS`.

 ## Custom Branding

 You can customize File Browser to use your own branding.
 This includes the following: